Wairarapa hospitality: Mike Butterick and Kieran McAnulty share a beer as results come in

 The plan includes issues that would likely affect the electorate, such a repeal of Labour’s Three Waters legislation as well as repealing Labour’s RMA 2.0 laws.

 “Fundamentally, there’s a lot of things to fix.
-We’ve got the 100-day plan so we will be very busy getting that implemented.”
+We’ve got the 100-day plan so we will be very busy getting that implemented,” Butterick said.

-He also noted that he would put a focus on helping cyclone-affected communities.

 While many of Butterick’s children were out of the country, he said they all got in touch to congratulate him on the win.
 His wife and one of his children were there by his side during the race.